Best shaving technique when dealing with Acne

 Soften the hair:

-Take a warm shower prior, shave in the shower or apply a warm, damp towel to your face for a few minutes to soften the facial hair.
+Take a warm shower prior, shave in the shower or apply a warm, damp soft towel to your face for a few minutes to soften the facial hair.
 Either case it is best to shave right after or in a shower.
 This will open the pores, soften the skin, help raise the hairs(with a brush) and make it easier to shave and help minimize post shave irritation and razor burn.

 Shave after or in a shower when shaving with acne